jggarita/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm an Economics Ph.D. student at the University of Texas at Austin.
-My research focuses on analyzing wage determination and sorting in frictional and imperfectly competitive labor markets.
+I'm an Economics Ph.D.
+Candidate at the University of Texas at Austin.
+My research interests lie in analyzing wage determination and sorting in frictional and imperfectly competitive labor markets.
 My most recent work focuses on understanding how the labor market behaves under a restrictive minimum wage policy.